singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 ```
 Basically the package.json has been created and is telling npm that it wants the packages listed to be installed with metal-smith.

-#### 3. npm install
+#### 3. Adding Packages
+metalsmith itself needs a fair few packages to run, but apart from that what packages or in metalsmith terms, what plugins do we want or need?

 #### 4. npm install
 To actually install these packages we run the following command, also in the root of our metalsmith site.
+The `--save-dev` flag tells npm to save the devDependencies.
 ```
 npm install --save-dev metalsmith
 ```